Generic Name: valsartan and hydrochlorothiazide

 Valsartan was detected in the milk of lactating rats 15 minutes after oral administration of a 3 mg/kg dose.

 Safety and effectiveness of Diovan HCT in pediatric patients have not been established.

 In the controlled clinical trials of Diovan HCT, 764 (17.5%) patients treated with valsartan-hydrochlorothiazide were ≥ 65 years and 118 (2.7%) were ≥ 75 years.
 No overall difference in the efficacy or safety of valsartan-hydrochlorothiazide was observed between these patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

 Safety and effectiveness of Diovan HCT in patients with severe renal impairment (CrCl ≤ 30 mL/min) have not been established.
 No dose adjustment is required in patients with mild (CrCl 60 to 90 mL/min) or moderate (CrCl 30 to 60 mL/min) renal impairment.

 No dose adjustment is necessary for patients with mild-to-moderate liver disease.
 No dosing recommendations can be provided for patients with severe liver disease.

 Minor alterations of fluid and electrolyte balance may precipitate hepatic coma in patients with impaired hepatic function or progressive liver disease.

-Valsartan-Hydrochlorothiazide: Limited data are available related to overdosage in humans.
+Limited data are available related to overdosage in humans.
 The most likely manifestations of overdosage would be hypotension and tachycardia; bradycardia could occur from parasympathetic (vagal) stimulation.
 Depressed level of consciousness, circulatory collapse and shock have been reported.
-If symptomatic hypotension should occur, supportive treatment should be instituted.
+If symptomatic hypotension should occur institute supportive treatment.